Often these are viewed in a wider comparative context. The Education at a Glance reports, published each year by the OECD, can provide this.

-Later reports update the 1995-2005 data seen in the Bradley Review.
+Later reports update the 1995-2005 trends in real spending seen in the Bradley Review graph.
 But the focus of local commentary has shifted, to spending as a share of GDP.
 On this basis, we’re told, Australian spending still lags most others OECD countries.

 2020 Australia ranks in the bottom third of OECD countries – 24th of 37 (Professor Rodney Tiffen, Inside Story)